izeimai/StudyBuddy/README.md

 * Suzanne Hunter (Front-end: Bootstrap, CSS, Colors)
 * Alex Kluger (Back-end: Form validation and Yelp API AJAX calls)
 * Kevin Bray (Front and Back-end: Moment and presentation powerpoint)
-* Ize Imai (Back-end: TomTom SDK, Leaflet.js, math for distance calculation, Firebase clearing and pushing to local storage)
+* Ize Imai (Back-end: TomTom SDK, Leaflet.js, Math for distance calculation, Firebase clearing and pushing to local storage)

 In this forked version, I plan to use Node.js to hide my API keys rather than post them in GitHub.
 I would like to also make the student selection page/map more intuitive by making the icon clicks link to radio buttons or better yet, remove the table entirely so the selection can be made within the map.